MyNameIsAditya/VolleyballWebsite/README.md

 # Volleyball Website (Desktop and Mobile Compatible)

-A comprehensive website template with grid systems, navigation bars, jumbotrons, carousels, modals, iframes, and favicons.
+Created a comprehensive website template with designs for

-Comprehensive Website Template with Designs for
 1) Grid System
 2) Navigation Bar
 3) Jumbotron